What if Metallica’s Load & Reload Were One Album (Part I): Why Do We Care?

 I am not the first Metallica fan to consider the hypothetical singular CD made up from the Load/Reload material.
 As mentioned, the topic has been well-trodden in forums and threads across the internet.
 This also isn’t unique to Metallica, it happens anytime a band releases two albums close together or even just a standard double album.
 But beyond their proximity, are there maybe other driving forces behind these “What if?” questions and revisionist track listings?
 Why do we fans get obsessed with hypothetical re-workings of a band’s past catalogue.

 First, and not specific to Metallica, is the notion of “filler”.
 Rooted mostly in the history of vinyl and 1970s ‘album-oriented rock’ (AOR), filler, as a concept, emerged in the 60s when the music industry shifted from singles to full albums as the primary means of releasing music.
-“Filler” was the term adopted for all the seemingly mediocre, or downright bad, songs recorded in order to fill out a full album that may have only had one or two hits the label/radio/fans were actually interested in (even the artist could sometimes feel they had produced junk for the sake of filling the record).
+“Filler” was the term adopted for all the seemingly mediocre, or downright bad, songs recorded in order to fill out a full album that might only have one or two hits the label was actually interested in (even the artist could sometimes feel they had produced junk for the sake of filling the record).
 Today, the idea of filler thrives on those of us who grew up on physical media and memories of the ‘perfect album’ that required no skipping.

 In the vinyl era, filler manifested physically.
 It meant having to get up to move the needle past a dull track.
 For cassette and CD kids, those precious filler-free albums meant that tossing a single CD in your car or backpack would guarantee as much exciting music as possible with the least space.
 This concept, even in the era of streaming, persists today.
 As we chase that mythical skip-free dragon, anything on a new release that gets in our way adopts the dreaded moniker of ‘filler’.